Skip to content

 Step 3

-Command plugin parses the provided configuration and gives C2 back the command shellcode and the configuration (in format shellcode understands) that should be relayed to the shellcode upon execution
+Command plugin parses the provided configuration and gives C2 back the ExecUnit plus the configuration that should be relayed to it upon execution

 Command step 3